gabriel-farache/parodos-dev.github.io/content/main/docs/serverless-workflows/configuration/log-aggregation.md

 ### Promtail Configuration

-Configure Promtail to discover and parse SonataFlow logs:
+Configure Promtail to discover and parse SonataFlow logs.
+You can choose between scraping container stdout (default) or custom JSON log files.

+#### Option A: Scrape Container Stdout (Default)

+This configuration uses Kubernetes service discovery to collect logs from container stdout:

 ```yaml
 apiVersion: v1